pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 	GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams?query=name:pump name:pressure&orderby=name desc&skip=10&count=20
  ```
+**Parameters**
+`string query`
+An optional parameter representing a string search.

+`int skip`
+An optional parameter representing the zero-based offset of the first SdsStream to retrieve.
+If not specified, a default value of 0 is used.

+`int count`
+An optional parameter representing the maximum number of SdsStreams to retrieve.
+If not specified, a default value of 100 is used.

+`string orderby`
+An optional parameter representing sorted order which SdsStreams will be returned.
+A field name is required.
+The sorting is based on the stored values for the given field (of type string).
+For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).
+Additionally, a value can be provided along with the field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
+For example, ``orderby=name desc`` would sort the returned results by the ``name`` values, descending.
+If no value is specified, there is no sorting of results.

 **.NET Library**
 Use parameters ``skip`` and ``count`` to return what you need when a large number of results match the ``query`` criteria.``count`` indicates the maximum number of items returned by the ``GetStreamsAsync()`` or ``GetTypesAsync()`` call.
 The maximum value of